 “Cold coffee?”, I hear you say.
 “That is just not right!”, you say.
 If you do, you are probably robbing yourself of a simple brewing method and a great coffee experience.
 Let me take you on a magic carpet ride…

-So what is it?
-I can tell you first what it is not; it is not hot coffee gone stale and cold when you got busy at work.
+You may have heard of cold brew, but are not sure what it really is?
+I can tell you first what it is not - it is not hot coffee gone stale and cold when you got busy at work.
 It is not the method of pouring warm, strong coffee over ice either.
 Instead cold brew is a method whereby you use cold or room temperature water to do your brew.
 It creates a non acidic, coffee concentrate that some describe as syrupy.
-It is high in caffeine and full of flavour!
+It is high in caffeine and full of flavor!

 There is a long and expensive list of equipment you can use for your cold brewed coffee, but you can get awesome results with run of the mill kitchen equipment.